 Furthermore, dairy contains modest amounts of thiamine.
-For instance, a glass of cow’s milk contains about 12% and an egg only 2% of the daily recommended intake, respectively.
+For instance, a glass of cow’s milk contains about 12% and an egg only 2% of the Daily Value, respectively.

-Whole grains are the main source of thiamine
+Whole grains are the main natural sources of thiamine

-Also, whole grains are an excellent dietary source of thiamine.
-As consume high amounts of grains daily, they contribute significantly to the daily thiamine intake.
+Also, whole grains are excellent vegan sources of thiamine.
+As we consume high amounts of grains daily, grains significantly contribute to the daily thiamine intake.

-For instance, a slice of bread contains about 15%, while a serving of corn flakes provides up to 27% of the recommended daily intake, respectively.
+For instance, a slice of bread contains about 15%, while a serving of corn flakes provides up to 27% of the DV, respectively.

 Moreover, we get high doses of thiamine from fortified foods, such as fortified cereals, bread, pasta, and rice!

-Keep in mind that the heat destroys thiamine.
-Hence, cooking reduces thiamine content.
+Keep in mind that heat destroys thiamine.
+Hence, cooking reduces thiamine content of food.
 For example, bread has up to 30% less thiamine than flour.

-Consuming beans regularly is another great way to boost your daily intake of thiamine.
-A serving of beans may provide more than 30% of the daily recommended dose!
+The regular consumption of beans is another way to boost your daily intake of thiamine.
+A serving of beans may provide more than 30% of the DV!